Brazil's Rousseff under pressure but impeachment seen unlikely

 That began to change, however, as revelations from the Petrobras investigation became more specific and damning.

-Last Thursday, police questioned the treasurer of Rousseff's Workers' Party, João Vaccari, after a former Petrobras executive alleged in a plea bargain statement that Vaccari received up to $200 million (131 million pounds) in bribes between 2003 and 2013.
+Last Thursday, police questioned the treasurer of Rousseff's Workers' Party, João Vaccari, after a former Petrobras executive alleged in a plea bargain statement that Vaccari received up to $200 million in bribes between 2003 and 2013.

 Vaccari has denied wrongdoing.